pierre-muth/JArduCAM_USB/README.md

 # JArduCAM_USB
-Java wrapper to ArduCam_USB shield "SKD" library using JNA
+Attempt of a Java wrapper to ArduCam_USB shield "SKD" library using JNA